Corionis/ELS/artifacts/document/developer.md

     * Builds the ELS.jar to the deploy/ directory.
     * This script was generated from IntelliJ.

+## Disclaimer

+Code in a branch and not master is work in progress.
+It may not work or make sense while features are being implemented.
+Commits to branches in this repository are for back-up purposes.
+That said commits *usually* do not break the build.

 ### Jump Start / Demo

 To run the ELS Navigator GUI with the built-in test environment, assuming